Eurekaarrow/daefuse.github.io/README.md

-# DAE-Fuse
-## An Adaptive Discriminative Autoencoder for Multi-Modality Image Fusion
+# DAE-Fuse: An Adaptive Discriminative Autoencoder for Multi-Modality Image Fusion

 ### 🎉🎉🎉 Accepted by ICME 2025 as Oral Presentation Paper 🎉🎉🎉